tjungbauer/blog-gitops-project-onboarding/README.md

  │  └──values-global.yaml
 ```

-Any customer/tenant/project is a separate folder.
+Any customer is a separate folder and any customer can have one or more Namespaces (Projects).
 I am using the name of the application as separator, for example **my-main-app**.
 Below the application folder a folder for each cluster is created to distinguish the configuration for different clusters, for example **cluster-local**.
 Finally, in this folder a quite large **values.yaml** can be found that defines everything that is required for the project onboarding.

 The following ApplicationSet uses the files in **customer-projects/******/values.yaml** to fetch the parameters.
 It generates an Application named "<customer-name>-<path-name>" and uses the Helm Chart [Project Onboarding](https://github.com/tjungbauer/openshift-cluster-bootstrap/clusters/all/project-onboarding) as source, providing two values-files: